ZhaoKunqi/simple-eft-superman-training-bot/README.md

 ##### if you really get a ban, no liability or warranty ! before use this ,think twice !

-~~im not sure cuz ive been test this since 2018 and never got ban, even with super muscle rat i still killed by those aim bot, im too stupid i shouldn't even buy and play this game, i can't stop playing this stuuupid game ,and those god damm chinese cheater never ends !~~
+im not sure cuz ive been test this since 2018 and never got ban, even with super muscle rat i still killed by those aim bot chaters

 # For Developers that trying to tweak this bot for yourself: